Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 ## Terminology

-- `client`: Refers to the *downstream* client making requests to Kong's proxy port.
+- `client`: Refers to the *downstream* client making requests to {{site.base_gateway}}'s proxy port.
-- `upstream service`: Refers to your own API/service sitting behind Kong, to which client requests/connections are forwarded.
+- `upstream service`: Refers to your own API/service sitting behind {{site.base_gateway}}, to which client requests/connections are forwarded.
 - `Service`: Service entities, as the name implies, are abstractions of each of your own upstream services.
-Examples of Services would be a data transformation microservice, a billing API, etc.
+Examples of services would be a data transformation microservice, a billing API, etc.
-- `Route`: This refers to the Kong Routes entity.
-Routes are entrypoints into Kong, and defining rules for a request to be matched, and routed to a given Service.
+- `Route`: This refers to the {{site.base_gateway}} routes entity.
+Routes are entrypoints into
+  {{site.base_gateway}}, and defining rules for a request to be matched, and routed to a given service.
-- `Plugin`: This refers to Kong "plugins", which are pieces of business logic that run in the proxying lifecycle.
-Plugins can be configured through the Admin API - either globally (all incoming traffic) or on specific Routes and Services.
+- `Plugin`: This refers to {{site.base_gateway}} "plugins", which are pieces of business logic that run in the proxying lifecycle.
+Plugins can be configured through the Admin API, either globally (all incoming traffic) or on specific routes and services.

 ## Overview

-From a high-level perspective, Kong listens for HTTP traffic on its configured proxy port(s) (`8000` and `8443` by default) and L4 traffic on explicitly configured `stream_listen` ports.
-Kong will evaluate any incoming HTTP request or L4 connection against the Routes you have configured and try to find a matching one.
-If a given request matches the rules of a specific Route, Kong will process proxying the request.
+From a high-level perspective, {{site.base_gateway}} listens for HTTP traffic on its configured proxy port(s) (`8000` and `8443` by default) and L4 traffic on explicitly configured `stream_listen` ports. {{site.base_gateway}} will evaluate any incoming HTTP request or L4 connection against the routes you have configured and try to find a matching one.
+If a given request matches the rules of a specific route, {{site.base_gateway}} will process proxying the request.

-Because each Route may be linked to a Service, Kong will run the plugins you have configured on your Route and its associated Service, and then proxy the request upstream.
-You can manage Routes via Kong's Admin API.
-Routes have special attributes that are used for routing - matching incoming HTTP requests.
+Because each route may be linked to a service, {{site.base_gateway}} will run the plugins you have configured on your route and its associated service, and then proxy the request upstream.
+You can manage routes via {{site.base_gateway}}'s Admin API.
+Routes have special attributes that are used for routing, matching incoming HTTP requests.
 Routing attributes differ by subsystem (HTTP/HTTPS, gRPC/gRPCS, and TCP/TLS).

 Subsystems and routing attributes: